Dealing with Covid-19 in the UK

 Not yet, but scientists are working hard on it.
 The more we understand, the closer a cure gets to us.
 Hang in there.

-The best thing to do if you are showing symptoms as mentioned before is to self isolate for 14 days.
+The best thing to do if you are showing symptoms as mentioned before is to self isolate.
 Do NOT go to your GP as you’ll just spread it around.

-If symptoms become worse or won’t go away then ring NHS 111 and you’ll be advised on what to do.
+If symptoms become worse or won’t go away after a week or two then ring NHS 111 and you’ll be advised on what to do.
+It’s not likely, but you may need some more professional help.

 How deadly is it?